My-Finance-Report/yearly_report/README.md

 # User feedback

+- edit page is broken
+- why not be able to keep grouping by?
 - need to preserve location in tab groups when navigating forms
 - stacked column chart per cateogry
 - enable config of the barchart (categories to include + sources to include) (wip)